Matthew-Hall/ahk-bingo/.github/README.md

 2.1 - Dark theme

-2.0 - will include a redesign and add new bingo cards
+2.0 - will include a slight redesign and add new bingo cards.
+Will generalize to be Help Desk Bingo instead of just L3 Bingo.

 1.9 - banner, and menu update.
 Select tokens to use by clicking them.
 Updater included.